getCUJO/QoOID/draft-ietf-ippm-qoo.md

 For adaptive applications, there are typically different levels of optimal performance rather than a single absolute threshold.
-For example, a video streaming application might provide different available video resolutions, such as:
+For example, a video streaming application might provide different available video resolutions, ranging from 4K to 480p resolution.

-- 4K resolution
-- 1080p resolution
-- 720p resolution
-- 480p resolution

 Combined with different transmission latencies, each of these resolutions can induce varying levels of perceived usability.

 The QoO framework can accommodate such applications by defining multiple ROP thresholds corresponding to different quality